Open Ethos User Guide

 truth_epistemic

 Honesty, accuracy, resistance to manipulation, informed consent.
-Does the action promote or undermine people's ability to form true beliefs?
+Does the action help or hurt people's ability to form true beliefs?

 7